Technocolabs100/Car-Price-Prediction/README.md

 **This Project is a work in progress.**

-This [project](https://github.com/devsharma96/Car-Price-Prediction/tree/master/ETL/PySpark%20Vehicles.ipynb) is engineered to use **Pyspark** to load over a million records of car sales made across the United States (>500MB) and process them to understand various predictors of *listed price* through an **ETL Pipeline**.
+This [project](https://github.com/devsharma96/Car-Price-Prediction/tree/master/ETL/PySpark%20Vehicles.ipynb) engineers **Pyspark** to load millions of used car sale records made across the United States (>500MB) and process them to understand various predictors of *listed price* through an **ETL Pipeline**.

 The project is focused on **Data Engineering** - the goal is to develop a safe and reliable **ETL Pipeline** built on **PySpark** that can be deployed for Machine Learning tasks.
 It is divided into three stages -